Soldier

 • physically fit

-If your application is accepted, you'll be invited to talk to someone at your local army careers centre about what you want to do.
-You'll then attend an assessment, which includes medical and fitness tests.
+If your application is accepted, you'll be invited to talk to someone at your local army careers centre about the opportunities available to you.
+You'll then attend a 2-day assessment, which includes medical and fitness tests.

 More Information